-How to Grow Kohlrabi
+How to Plant Kohlrabi

+Kohlrabi is easy to grow, even for beginners.
 Gardeners who can't wait to get a jump on the season should add kohlrabi to their early performers like peas and radishes.
-Kohlrabi is very cold tolerant, and ideally should be finished with its growing cycle before soil temperatures warm up.
+Kohlrabi is very cold-tolerant and ideally should be finished with its growing cycle before soil temperatures warm up.

 Kohlrabi needs a full day of sun to grow plump and develop its characteristic flavor.
-Because kohlrabi is a fast, early-season vegetable, you may be able to plant it near deciduous trees that haven't leafed out yet.
+Because this is a fast, early-season vegetable, you may be able to plant it near deciduous trees that haven't leafed out yet.